ezekini/audio-dereverberation/README.md

  Disorganized code for my thesis: Speech dereverberation using DNN.

 ## Files.
 * convolution.py: Convolve audio files contained in two different folders.
+Not neccesary if using the dataset provided.
+In case you want to use your own Room Impulse Responses to convolve with the _anechoic_ files
 * functionsdef.py: Different functions used for preprocessing (scaling, FFT, loading, etc).
 * dereverb-pytorch.ipynb: Notebook with the the whole pipeline. -->> [**Currently working on the cloud using Google Colab here**](https://colab.research.google.com/drive/1afmXN6R30-qaFyLhnynvBQqq3AuEp4pY)